-The last method that will be used is called Foam domes.
+The last method that will be used is called Foam Domes.
 This method to build a dome home is primarily built by polyurethane foam.
-It won’t rot, its fire resistant, resistant to termites, also resistant to hurricanes, earthquakes and tornadoes.
+It won’t rot; it's resistant to fire, termites, hurricanes, earthquakes, and tornadoes.

-This method is very efficient because it’s the same material used as insulation so you’ll get the best of both worlds and the insulation is your walls but in a thicker amount to offer protection from the environment.
+This method is very efficient because the wall and insulation is all one piece.
+You’ll get the best of both worlds, and the insulation is your walls but in a thicker amount to offer protection from the environment.

 So, here’s a little info to get a better idea on how to go about making your own dome home or to have someone create it for you.
 There’s a lot of positive traits to getting a dome home such as, they’re energy efficient, cost efficient and can help keep the environment cleaner with it’s recycled materials.